python-control/python-control/doc/stochastic.rst

   resp = ct.input_output_response(est, timepts, [Y, U], [X0, P0])

-If desired, the :func:`correct` parameter can be set to :func:`False` to allow prediction with no additional sensor information::
+If desired, the :func:`correct` parameter can be set to False to allow prediction with no additional sensor information::

   resp = ct.input_output_response(